theohbrothers/Generate-DockerImageVariants/README.md

 - `/.gitlab-ci.yml`
 - `/README.md`

-The variables `$VARIANTS` will be available during the processing of the template files `./variants/.gitlab-ci.yml.ps1` and `./variants/README.md.ps1`.
+The variables `$VARIANTS` will be available during the processing of the template files `/generate/templates/.gitlab-ci.yml.ps1` and `/generate/templates/README.md.ps1`.

 ## Appendix

 ### Variant object properties

-A `$VARIANT` definition must contain these properties.
+A `$VARIANT` definition will contain these properties.

 ```powershell
 $VARIANT = @{